 How do Invisalign and ClearCorrect compare to home aligner companies?

 The main difference is that at-home aligner treatments don’t require any office visits.
 You’ll administer the treatment entirely on your own.
-Invisalign and ClearCorrect require office visits every 4–6 weeks so that your dentist or orthodontist can check in on your progress, employ attachments, and adjust your treatment plan (if necessary).
+Invisalign and ClearCorrect require office visits every 4–10 weeks, on average, so that your dentist or orthodontist can check in on your progress, employ attachments, and adjust your treatment plan (if necessary).

 The lack of office visits makes home aligners cheaper and faster, but it also makes them incapable of correcting certain conditions (like bite misalignments).